-I’m very pleased to feature another guest post on the blog today by one of my favorite writers, and it just so happens that today is the day her first book launches!
-T.A.
-Woods (we know and love her as Tamara) is a gifted poet, writer, and the newest addition to the Lefty Pop Team!
-Give it up for Tamara as she waxes nostalgic about one of my all time favorite movies.
-Oh mi gerd, I can’t believe it’s been 30 years… I took the ‘which BC Character Are You Quiz and I thought for sure I’d be the “basket case”, or a close second would be Bender.
+I can’t believe it’s been 30 years… I took the ‘which BC Character Are You Quiz and I thought for sure I’d be the “basket case”, or possibly Bender as a close second.
 Guess who I got?
 Yup.
 Tamara, you go ahead and explain the ruckus.
 And do please check out Tamara’s new book The Shaping Of An Angry Black Woman.
 Congratulations Tamara!
 I’m so excited for you!

 30 years ago this week, I learned that I wasn’t quite cool enough to hang out with preps, I wasn’t smart enough to be a brain and I certainly didn’t have enough of a rebel spirit for the criminals.